devilry/trix2/docs/develop/databasedumps.rst

     user: super@example.com
     password: asdf

 and select Users to list all users.
-The password of all users are ``test``.
+The password of all other users are ``test``.